openstack-attic/image-api/openstack-image-service-api/src/markdown/image-api-v2.0.md

 **Pagination**

-This call is designed to return a subset of the larger collection of images while providing a link that can be used to retreive the next.
+This call is designed to return a subset of the larger collection of images while providing a link that can be used to retrieve the next.
 You should always check for the presence of a 'next' link and use it as the URI in a subsequent HTTP GET request.
 You should follow this pattern until there a 'next' link is no longer provided.
 The next link will preserve any query parameters you send in your initial request.
 The 'first' link can be used to jump back to the first page of the collection.

 If you prefer to paginate through images manually, the API provides two query parameters: 'limit' and 'marker'.
 The limit parameter is used to request a specific page size.
 Expect a response to a limited request to return between zero and *limit* items.
 The marker parameter is used to indicate the id of the last-seen image.
 The typical pattern of limit and marker is to make an initial limited request then to use the id of the last image from the response as the marker parameter in a subsequent limited request.